lynnfaraday/aresmush.com/tutorials/code/debug-mode.md

 The debug portal will run until you close the server shell or hit CTRL-C.

+{% note %}
-{% include note.html content="The portal's debug mode runs on port **4200**, so you access it like:  http://mygame.aresmush.com:4200.
-The real portal can still be running while you have debug mode going, but you need to remember to do a `bin/deploy` to deploy your changes when you're finished." %}
+The portal's debug mode runs on port **4200**, so you access it like:  http://mygame.aresmush.com:4200.
+The real portal can still be running while you have debug mode going, but you need to remember to do a `bin/deploy` to deploy your changes when you're finished.
+{% endnote %}

 ### Dev Console